LearnYouSomeComputer/Tools-For-Programming/06-Debugging-with-GDB.md

 [^dont]: Don't actually do this, though.
     We're just demonstrating how you'd pass command line arguments.
 [^picture]: Well, a picture of her.
 The publisher wouldn't let us include a live chicken tucked between the pages of the book.
+[^statistically]: In my defense, odd numbers between 2 and 10 have a 75% chance of being prime, so I was statistically correct!